aomlomics/FAIReSheets/README.md

 python run.py
 ```
 Or alternatively you can run the `run.py` script in your IDE using the Play button.
 If you are missing things like a `.env` file, authentication credentials, or your spreadsheet ID to edit, the script will prompt you to add those, and/or create a sample `.env` file for you to edit.

+## Run > Authentication

+When you run FAIReSheets for the first time, the following will happen:

+1. The tool will download the authentication credentials from the Git Gist URL sent to you via email
+2. A browser window will open asking you to sign in with your Google account
+3. You'll be asked to grant permission to FAIReSheets to access your Google Sheets
+4. After granting permission, the tool will save a token for future use
+5. Future runs won't require reauthentication

+If you see a message saying "Google hasn't verified this app", click "Advanced" and then "Go to FAIReSheets (unsafe)" to proceed.
+This is normal for specialized tools that haven't gone through Google's verification process.

 ## Optional (recommended)